 North County – Coastal

-Don’t miss Fireworks set to a patriotic musical tribute with great viewing in designated locations throughout the Park.
-Throughout the day, kids of all ages can enjoy performances, meet their favorite LEGO® Friends and Characters, and participate in all-American family picnic games, like water-balloon tosses, burlap sack races, the Family Build Challenge and LEGO Hamburger relay.
-New this year, a patriotic costume parade!
-Come dressed in your favorite Red, White and Blue attire.
+Don’t miss Fireworks set to a patriotic musical tribute with great viewing in designated locations throughout LEGOLAND.
+Throughout the day you will enjoy All-American family picnic games: water-balloon tosses, burlap sack races, Family Build Challenge and LEGO Hamburger relay, Patriotic costume parade: come dressed in your favorite Red, White and Blue attire, fireworks, character meet and greets, live performances and more.
 The celebration lasts from 1-9 p.m. with fireworks at 8:30 p.m.
 All Red, White and BOOM! activities are included in the cost of admission to LEGOLAND California.
-Event details.
+Cancelled for 2020.

-*Fireworks begin at 9 p.m. unless otherwise noted.
+*Fireworks shows begin at 9 p.m. unless otherwise noted.